jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

 WHERE Type_of_Travel = 'Personal'
 GROUP BY Type_of_Travel, (CASE WHEN Departure_Delay = 0 THEN 'No Delay' WHEN Departure_Delay > 0 THEN 'Delay' END), Satisfaction
 ~~~
-While the overall difference in delays for satisfied and neutral or dissatisfied customers was within a few minutes, once filtered for First-time customers, the gap greatly widened to over 12 minutes.
-This change in difference remained consistent for Arrival Delays as well.
+The overall difference in delays for satisfied and neutral or dissatisfied customers was within a few minutes.
+When filtered for First-time customers, the gap was a little less than 4 minutes for Departure Delays, and a little over 2 minutes for Arrivals; not much of a change from the overall.

 The final examination at First-time passenger experience involved flight distance.
 To do this, I required the use of `COMMON TABLE EXPRESSION`, `JOIN`, `WHERE`, `GROUP BY`, and `ORDER BY`.
 ~~~SQL